 However, adapters like 1/4 inch (guitar jacks) to 3.5mm are not recommended, as guitar jacks are only designed to be used with a guitar.
 This could potentially damage the amplifier permanently.

 Will it Blow the Amplifier?

-You’re unlikely to blow your guitar amplifier by using it as a speaker unless you’re playing high volumes of bass-heavy music through it.
-When using an amp to play music or for vocals, start at a very low volume and gradually increase it.
-Avoid pushing the volume past halfway on the amp.
+You’re unlikely to blow your guitar amplifier by using it as a speaker unless you’re playing high volumes of bass-heavy music.
+When using an amp to play music or for vocals, start at a deficient volume and gradually increase it.
+Avoid pushing the book past halfway on the amp.